ethanlabs101/lua-toolkit/mds/lua-file-integrity.md

-# Lua File Integrity
+# Lua GG File Name Checker

-Here is a small file integrity check for GG lua scripting.
+Here is a small file name check for GG lua scripting.

 I developed this in the Game Guardian niche as a simple way to protect the name of your script.